A movie screen in camps

-In Iraqi Kurdistan, the camps that have opened their doors to the association are not alike despite their humanitarian destination.
+In Iraqi Kurdistan and in Africa, the camps that have opened their doors to the association are not alike despite their humanitarian destination.
 They all have in common spaces, indoor spaces (tents or caravans) and outdoor spaces, where the film projections are organized.

 Broadcasting images on a daily basis.

 Images are a reflection of the events and encounters a man or woman can make in his or her life.
 They are also catalysts for particular political, economic and/or personal events.
 Images are also a means of entertainment to forget where we are, the time of a movie.
 A way to give a bit of laughter and dreams to a public that is confined, most often inactive, cut off from the rest of the world by wire fences and barbed wires.